midlantica/LovelyBunchOfCoconuts/content/memes/quotes/of-all-tyrannies-a-tyran.md

 ![of-all-tyrannies-a-tyran](/memes/quotes/of-all-tyrannies-a-tyran.png)

-Of All Tyrannies A Tyran
+Of all tyrannies a tyran.